Iowa's Alternate Assessments for Students with Significant Cognitive Disabilities

 Dynamic Learning Maps (DLM)

 DLM assessments are computer-based and serve the small proportion of the student population (1%) with significant cognitive disabilities for whom general state assessments are not appropriate, even with accommodations.
-DLM assessments offer these students in grades three (3) through eleven (11) a way to show what they know and can do.
+DLM assessments offer these students in Grades 3 through 11 a way to show what they know and can do.

 Learn more about DLM Alternate Assessments.

-Dynamic Learning Maps FAQ 2018-2019 - This document provides answers to frequently asked questions of Policy and Guidance and components of the Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment.
+Dynamic Learning Maps FAQs 2022–2023 – This document provides answers to frequently asked questions of Policy and Guidance and components of the Dynamic Learning Maps Alternate Assessment.